wp-plugins/embed-chessboard/pgn4web/README.txt

 - fully customizable display: each item (board, button bar, game selection menu, PGN header info, game text, game comment and more) can be displayed (or hidden) at pleasure in your html file
-- support different bitmaps for chess pieces (even custom bitmaps) and different chessboard sizes
+- supports different bitmaps for chess pieces (even custom bitmaps) and different chessboard sizes
 - uses figurine fonts for chess moves and chess informant style symbols for comments and annotations
 - provides a very simple board generator web tool helping you adding chess games to your website or blog without any html/javascript coding (see http://pgn4web-board-generator.casaschi.net
-- integrated with popular blog platforms (such as blogger and wordpress), portal platforms (such as joomla, drupal and wikimedia), forum platforms (such as phpBB, simplemachines and vbulletin) and hosting services (such as google sites)
+- integrates with popular web platforms and services such as blogger, drupal, google sites, joomla, mediawiki, phpBB, wordpress.org and many others.
-- integrated with HTML5 video and YouTube video
+- integrates with HTML5 video and YouTube video
 - supports Chess960 (a.k.a.
 Fischer random chess) games

 Limitations: